Skip to Content

 This is a winter wonderland in December and a top attraction in Jasper year-round!

 Not far after Sunwapta Falls, you’ll come to a turn-off for Athabasca Falls.
-From here, you’re almost done this road trip as these falls are widely regarded as one of the top things to do in Jasper due to its close proximity to the town.
+From here, you’re almost done with this road trip as these falls are widely regarded as one of the top things to do in Jasper due to their close proximity to the town.

 This waterfall is massive, strong, and awe-inspiring, not to mention it has a picturesque mountain backdrop.
 You may take a short walk along a boardwalk to numerous waterfall viewpoints.